x1111101101/TIL/Android/android basics compose/Unit 4. Navigation and app architecture.md

 Learn how to use the Navigation component to build more complex apps with more screens and how to navigate and pass data between different composables.
 ## Navigate between screens with Compose
 - system UI components
+- reusable components

+The Navigation component has three main parts:
+- NavController: Responsible for navigating between destinations—that is, the screens in your app.
+- NavGraph: Maps composable destinations to navigate to.
+- NavHost: Composable acting as a container for displaying the current destination of the NavGraph.